Mahdi-500/Golestan/README.md

 # notes
 be carefule to replace "your saving location" with the location that you want to save the csv file

-**_(for vs code users)_** if you've noticed some symbols like !, +, ? and some words like todo; these are for coloring the comments using better comment extention with following cinfiguretion in setting.json file
+**_(for vs code users)_** if you've noticed some symbols like !, +, ? and some words like todo; these are for coloring the comments using better comment extention with following configuration in setting.json file

     "better-comments.multilineComments": true,